xt0fer/reveal-slides/md/collections-framework.md

 Sets are often used to test for membership using the `contains()` method

 -
+### Queues, Dequeues, and Stacks

+- Queue -- Adds elements to one end and removes from the other (FIFO)
+- Stack -- Adds elements to one end and removes them from the same (LIFO)
+- Dequeue -- "double-ended queue" adds and removes elements at both ends

+Note: `Dequeue` is often used for stacks as well

+-
 ## Map types

 - TreeMap - Keeps keys in insertion order